Congresswoman Gwen Moore

 On the Ways and Means Committee, she is a member of the Tax Subcommittee, working to create a more fair and progressive tax code that provides Americans greater opportunity and financial security.
 And she oversees a range of critical supports for workers, children, and families as a member of the Work and Welfare Subcommittee.
 She also serves on the Oversight Subcommittee.

-She serves as Chair of the bipartisan Congressional Caucus on Foster Youth.
+She serves as co-chair of the bipartisan Congressional Caucus on Foster Youth.
 Congresswoman Moore is an active member on the LGBT Equality Caucus, Congressional Black Caucus, the Great Lakes Caucus, the Democratic Steering and Policy Committee, and Democratic Women's Caucus, and was named Communications Task Force Co-Chair.
 She was also a former member of the Financial Services, Science, Space, and Technology, and Budget Committees, and the Select Committee on Economic Disparity and Fairness in Growth.
 She was also the former Regional Whip for the Democratic Caucus.

 A strong advocate for measures that focus on improving the economic and employment conditions in low-income communities, she has fought to curb predatory lending in minority neighborhoods, led efforts to help small businesses grow and advance the creation of new jobs, pushed for affordable housing, and advocated for compliance with respect to the non-discriminatory hiring of minority-owned businesses for government contracts.
 She has been outspoken on behalf of low-wage workers, and in 2014, peacefully demonstrated for a living wage with fast food workers, leading to her arrest.